Community policing: Criticisms

 Criminologists have raised several concerns vis-a-vis community policing and its implementation.
 Many legal scholars have highlighted that the term "community", at the heart of "community policing", is in itself ambiguous.
 Without a universal definition of the term, it is difficult to define what "community policing" should look like.

 Others have remained skeptical of the political ambition behind community policing initiatives.
 For example, in 1984, Peter Waddington cautioned that the "largely uncritical acceptance with which [the notion of community policing] has been welcomed is itself a danger.
 Any proposal, however attractive, should be subjected to careful and skeptical scrutiny."
 In particular, Waddington voiced concern that community policing was merely a restoration of the "bobby on the beat" concept, which had nostalgic appeal because it was less impersonal than the officer "flashing past" in a police car.
 He said that the former was a "romantic delusion", because "there was never a time when the police officer was everyone's friend, and there will never be such a time in the future."
 He also believed that order could only be maintained by the community itself, and not by the police alone.

 Similarly, C. B. Klockars and David Bayley both argue that community policing is unlikely to bring fundamental change to how police officers work, with Klockars calling it "mainly a rhetorical device".
 Unlike Klockars, Steven Herbert believes that community policing is proposing a fundamental change to policing, but says that it would be a difficult one to achieve.
 He says the progressive and democratic ethos of shared governance inherent in community policing runs counter to central elements in police culture and more widespread understandings of crime and punishment.
 Charles P. McDowell proposed in 1993 that because community policing was a radical departure from existing ideology, implementing it would take time.

+In a 2025 case study of police co-response teams in Montréal, Orlando Nicoletti and colleagues describe them as a form of community policing that can function as a public relations response, presenting reform while leaving core police practices largely intact.
+They also argue that these programs can help build public consent for expanded police surveillance and coercive intervention.
+The authors further characterize the approach as akin to domestic counter-insurgency, in that it can weaken or contain organized political resistance to police power.

 Other criticisms revolve around the potential efficacy of community policing.
 David Bayley has argued that enacting community policing policies may lead to a reduction in crime control effectiveness, maintenance of order in the face of violence, increase in bureaucratic and governmental power over community affairs, increases in unequal treatment, and an erosion of constitutional rights.
 According to Stenson, there is a dilemma within community policing: when practicing community policing, police officers have the tendency of getting too involved with trying to institute "particularistic community normative standards".
 He says this could in turn be problematic, in that it could entice corruption or vigilantism.